 For example, if you write about budget fashion, it could be beneficial to include references to that in the blog name (TheBallerOnABudget.com is a great domain name that instantly attracts all budget fashionistas!)

 1. Write down a list of ALL the words related to your niche that you can think about

 At this point there’s no judging!
 Either get a pen and paper or open a new word document and just start writing words related to the topic that you want to blog about.

-If you’re niche is fashion, these are some of the words you’ll want to write down: fashion, style, trend(y), chic, classy, pattern, mode, look, vogue, haute.
+If your niche is fashion, these are some of the words you’ll want to write down: fashion, style, trend(y), chic, classy, pattern, mode, look, vogue, haute.